Diplacanthus: Species

-Diplacanthus acus is described from a near complete whole-bodied impression discovered in 1999 during roadworks cutting the Waterloo Farm lagerstätte in South Africa.
-The type specimen of Diplacanthus acus is approximately 100 mm long and has exceptionally long and thin ribbed spines.
-The intermediate spines are, conversely, extremely reduced.
-Unusually it preserves complete outlines of many of the fins.

 Diplacanthus is most commonly associated with deposits traditionally interpreted as fresh water.
 However, Waterloo Farm is interpreted as estuarine in origin, as is the Canadian Miguashaia lagerstätte from which two species of Diplacanthus have been described.
-The description of Diplacanthus acus provided the first record of a diplacanthid from the Famennian, with diplacanthids having previously been thought to have gone extinct by the end of the Frasnian.
+The description of Angelacanthus acus provided the first record of a diplacanthid from the Famennian, with diplacanthids having previously been thought to have gone extinct by the end of the Frasnian.